help

 engines & models

-four engines, fifteen total options. local engines run entirely on your Mac with no network calls. the cloud API engine is the only one that uploads your audio, and you opt in by entering your own OpenAI key.
+four engines, sixteen total options. local engines run entirely on your Mac with no network calls. the cloud API engine is the only one that uploads your audio, and you opt in by entering your own OpenAI key.

 Apple Speech